 Easy Marinated Pork Chops Recipe

-Preparation of pork chops in a simple, traditional manner.
+Preparation of pork chops in a simple, traditional manner to ensure optimal digestibility.

 Place pork chops in a large glass bowl.